If you’re visiting Vancouver and decide to go outside of it to visit new spots, a must see place is Whytecliff Park, especially if you’re into nature.

-- Walking to literal islands near the park during low tide.
+- Walking across the park onto other islands during low tide.

 - Scuba diving.